Planarly branched rough paths and rough differential equations on homogeneous spaces: Factorials in combinatorial Hopf algebras

 \begin{remark} \rm The inverse-factorial character $q$ may vanish on some elements $\tau$ of the basis, yielding $\tau!=+\infty$.
 This happens if and only if $\tau$ is primitive of degree $n\ge 2$.
-We therefore call a combinatorial Hopf algebra \textsl{nondegenerate} if
+We therefore call a combinatorial Hopf algebra \textsl{non-degenerate} if

-By \eqref{funct}, non-degenerate combinatorial Hopf algebras form a full subcategory of the latter.
 The three combinatorial Hopf algebras $\mathcal H^A_{\sshu}$, $\mathcal H^A_{\smop{BCK}}$ and $\mathcal H^A_{\smop{MKW}}$ happen to be non-degenerate.
 Examples of degenerate combinatorial Hopf algebras can easily be found among Hopf algebras of Feynman graphs, as primitive multiloop Feynman graphs do exist. \end{remark}